The story is decided before the camera rolls.

 I joined this production to design and conduct the participant interviews that would shape the film’s emotional core.

-The project involved younger students and families, which required a different interview approach than traditional sit-down conversations.
+The project involved younger first generation students and families, which required a different interview approach than traditional sit-down conversations.
 I worked to create a relaxed, trust-based environment where students could speak naturally rather than perform for the camera.
-Through pre-interviews and guided conversations, we focused on helping participants describe specific lived moments — not just gratitude for scholarships, but how opportunity actually changed their daily lives, confidence, and sense of future.
+Through structured pre-interviews and guided conversations, the interviews shifted from general gratitude to concrete lived experience — how opportunity changed daily routines, confidence, and a student’s sense of future.

 The resulting film premiered at the organization’s annual fundraising dinner, which raised over $5 million and exceeded prior years.
 Beyond the event itself, the interview process became a model for future storytelling efforts, giving the organization reusable narrative material and high-quality participant voices for outreach and enrollment efforts.